![]() |

 He was able to get the support of the local people, as his cause was noble

-and the modus operandi of work non-violent.
-In South Africa Mahatma, Mohandas
+and the modus operandi of work was non-violent.
+In South Africa, Mahatma, Mohandas

-Karamchand Gandhi led a successful civil disobedient movement.
+Karamchand Gandhi, led a successful civil disobedience movement.

 Gandhiji started his career

 in South Africa.
-He had gone there to practise as a lawyer.
+He had gone there to practice as a lawyer.
 But he saw

 the rule of apartheid in South Africa.
 Gandhiji was a man who was not